Calendar Booking Process

 The way we can best serve the arts community, the people of Boulder, and the City of Boulder is to adhere to a process that seeks to identify those presenting organizations that consistently offer the quality of experience most desired by Boulder audiences.
 At the same time, we want to make certain there is also space for other presenters during the year, and that our live performance theaters offer patrons a multi-disciplined mix of arts including live theater, dance, and music.

 To that end, we implemented a Calendar Booking Process that is driven by the identification of “Partner Presenters” who gain priority access in choosing the dates each year of their performances.
-Given the number of performance dates that are most popular among presenting organizations and the limitations of our theaters, the Dairy has limited our Partners to 3 Live Theater Partners and 3 Dance Partners.
+Given the number of performance dates that are most popular among presenting organizations and the limitations of our theaters, the Dairy has limited our Partners to 12 organizations.

 The history of the Dairy included what were called “Resident Organizations” who by virtue of the fact they were here first and/or had office space here, were given priority to booking our theaters.
 That approach simply became ineffective as the competition among performing organizations has grown significantly in Boulder.